 Can I sync my Google Calendar?

 Yes, but only with a Premium subscription.
-You can link both Google Calendar and Apple Calendar, after which your appointments will automatically appear in Tweek.
-This works one-way — events from your calendar go into Tweek, but tasks you create in Tweek do not go back to your calendar.
+You can connect both Google Calendar and Apple Calendar, after which your appointments automatically appear in Tweek.
+This works one-way – events from your calendar come to Tweek, but tasks you create in Tweek don’t go back to your calendar.

 Is there a desktop app for Windows?

 No, Tweek does not have a native Windows application.
-You can still use the tool through your web browser on Windows, which is fully functional.
-For macOS users with M1 or newer chips, an app is available through the iPad version that runs on these Macs.
+You can use the tool through your web browser on Windows, which is fully functional.
+For macOS users with M1 or newer chips, there is an app available through the iPad version that runs on these Macs.

 Conclusion

 Tweek does exactly what it promises: a simple, visual weekly planner without unnecessary complexity.
-The design is pleasant, and the interface indeed feels like a digital version of a paper planner.
-For minimalists who don’t need extensive project management features, this is a solid choice.
+The design is pleasant and the interface does feel like a digital version of a paper planner.
+For minimalists who don’t need extensive project management, this is a solid choice.

-But the price-to-value ratio raises questions.
-Putting basic features like recurring tasks and reminders behind a paywall feels unnecessarily limiting for many users.
-At nearly 6 dollars per month, you get less functionality than with many cheaper or even free alternatives.
+But the price-quality ratio raises questions.
+Placing basic functions like recurring tasks and reminders behind a paywall feels unnecessarily restrictive for many users.
+For nearly 6 dollars per month, you get less functionality than with many cheaper or even free alternatives.

-Choose Tweek if you value aesthetics and simplicity above all, and you’re willing to pay for that experience.
+Choose Tweek if you primarily value aesthetics and simplicity, and you’re willing to pay for that experience.
 If you have a limited budget or want more functionality for your money, then Todoist or even Google Calendar are better options.
-In any case, try the free 14‑day trial to see if the minimalist approach suits you.
+In any case, try the free 14-day trial to see if the minimalist approach suits you.